Ran (Epsilon Eridani) - History

 The founding of the Eridanus League marked several changes in the community of Ran.
-Notably, there was a trend among the most well-established polities towards regearing its workforce towards the operation and/or expansion of advanced 'luxury' industries - bodymodding, rejuvenation tech (as opposed to adopting healthy lifestyles and treatments of various illnesses), uploading, and aesthetics ecosystem designing.
+Notably, there was a trend among the most well-established polities towards regearing its workforce towards the operation and/or expansion of advanced 'luxury' industries - bodymodding, Solsys Golden Age-level revitalization tech, uploading, and aesthetics ecosystem designing.
 In truth, all necessary information about these could be found in the databanks brought by the colony ships, especially those launched before the Technocalypse, and some of the polities that sprang from them already possessed limited capability to perform some of these by 770, but earlier on, most colonists, fewer in number and having more on their hands, were preoccupied with the development and maintenance of their settlement, and so these industries remained small and out of reach for all but the most affluent or important people.
 As the system infrastructures improved, the workload of the colonists related to these tasks subsided, and the focus shifted from ensuring survival to improving standard of life.
 In many cases it would take decades to even centuries for the polities of Ran to develop and expand these industries to the point where the cost became affordable for normal people without straining their social programs, but even early on the impact of the shift was apparent; starting from the 770s, population growth in many polities accelerated thanks to the use of population bombs, increased production of artificial wombs, parental vecs, and many governments promoting national population growth to remain competitive as the system economy evolve and diversify.

 One side effect of the development of this technology was the growing economic inequality, as the richest nations were also those with the capability to utilize these advanced technologies.
 As the technological gap between the most developed and the least developed nations widened, many began to voice their concern regarding the potential external and internal conflicts that could result, citing various precedents that had happened in history in an attempt to spur the governments of the more developed nations to provide formal support for the less developed nations.
 In 816, the Socialist Republic of Tasakanna, apparently as part of its attempt to establish itself as a major power and provide balance against the influence of the original three nations, pledged to help support the smaller nations economically and technologically, signing free trade agreements with many younger nations (the grouping of which, plus the Socialist Republic itself, would later become branded as the Tasakanna bloc) and supporting its skilled workers looking to travel to these nations as advisers and educators.
 The three nations followed suit shortly after.